Does the World Need Another Data Tool?

 After the customer success tool, I stepped back and looked at the problem differently.
 Maybe the issue wasn't which analytics tools to pick.
 Maybe the issue was that configuring all of these tools was the core problem.
 Too many knobs, too many integrations, too much assumed knowledge.

 So I did what most founders in this space have done recently.
-I thought: if I just add an LLM and let users ask what they want in plain English, they'll finally get the answers they need.
-No configuration headaches.
+I thought, if I just add an LLM and let users ask what they want in plain English, they'll finally get the answers they need.
 No SQL expertise required.
 Just ask a question, get an answer.

 I carried the lessons from the first product with me.
 The biggest one was that users were scared of connecting tools to their production databases.
 They didn't trust a black box with their data.
 So I made Doorbeen open source.
 Full transparency.
 You can read every line of code that touches your data.